Endurance Nation Ambassador – Scott Davis

 Ever thought to yourself, “I could do an IRONMAN® Triathlon if I had enough time to train and still have a life?”
 Well, you’re not alone.
 We recently interviewed Endurance Nation Ambassador, Scott Davis on this very topic.
 Scott juggles his own business and beautiful wife and children AND long course triathlon training.
 Through Endurance Nation’s methods, Scott is able to have it all.

 Join us as we interview a rock star member of the Endurance Nation team.
-Remember, Endurance Nation is the only triathlon coaching program with a First Time Finish™ Guarantee and home of the only 7 day FREE trial.
+Remember, Endurance Nation is the only triathlon coaching program with a First Time Finish™ Guarantee so we say Become a Team Member.
 As Coach Patrick says “See you online or at the races”

 EN: What got you interested in triathlon?

 Scott: Since I ran track, cross country and swam competitively in High School (Oh how I wish I had those legs, and times back) combined with 2 years of College running and cycling for fun, I guess it was inevitable to put the three sports together at some point.
 Honestly, I had always wanted to do a tri since college, but never did.
 Once my daughters were old enough for me to do something, I competed in my first sprint triathlon in the spring of 2010.